Litmus Architecture #

 Data Architecture #

-The storage layer uses three complementary stores:
+The storage layer uses four complementary stores:

 StorePurposeFormat

-ChannelStoreTime-series instrument dataArrow IPC segments
+ChannelStoreTime-series instrument dataArrow segments

 See also #